adrianfocke/auditmanager/README.md

 npm run dev
 ```

-Optionally, you can prepare the project for a deployment (with Vercel).
+Prepare the project for a deployment (with Vercel).
 Just add some environment variables:

 ```
-NEXT_PUBLIC_TINA_TOKEN=<your value here>
+NEXT_PUBLIC_TINA_URL=http://localhost:4001/graphql (or in production the tinacms url) NEXT_PUBLIC_TINA_TOKEN=<your value here>
 NEXT_PUBLIC_TINA_CLIENT_ID=<your value here>